- Why is Website Accessibility so Important?

 - Creating accessible forms and emergency materials

-In fact, business owners will have to ensure that all materials, emergency response information and communications are all accessible.
-If one is not compliant, a fine of up to $15,000 may be issued depending on the website’s severity of the infraction and its environment.
+In fact, business owners will have to ensure that all materials, emergency response information and communications are accessible.
+If one is not compliant, a fine of up to $15,000 may be issued depending on the severity of the website’s infraction and its environment.

-By making your website in compliance with all Canadian regulations and having all of the considerations reflected on your website can truly go a long way into appeasing a wide range of users.
-Not only will the government recognize your website with a satisfactory user experience, your user base will also laud you and customers will stay loyal give your website’s social conscience.
+By making your website compliant with Canadian regulations, having all of the considerations reflected on your website can truly go a long way into appeasing a wide range of users.
+Not only will the government recognize your website with a satisfactory user experience, your user base will praise you and customers staying loyal giving your website a social conscience.

-Compliance will be given by building a website with accessibility tools in the website design and creating different methodologies for the disabled community to help navigate your website as a normal user would.
+Compliance is given by building a website with accessibility tools in your website design and creating different methodologies for the disabled community to help navigate your website as everyone would.

 Some of the best practices we advise for those wanting to comply with the accessibility rules and regulations are listed below for your perusal.

-An amalgamation of tech innovators compiled a full list of different tools and measures to take in order to have a website in full compliance.
-In order for you to help serve the entire community, take the time to follow these best practices to incorporate into your website and its accessibility.
+An amalgamation of tech innovators compiled a full list of different tools and measures to take to have a website in full compliance.
+To help serve the entire community, take time to follow these best practices to incorporate into your website and its accessibility.

 Typesetting and readability

-Above all considerations is the notion to have consistent fonts and colours on your website in an organized fashion to help all disabled users to navigate your website easier and more efficiently.
-A few things to consider:
+Above all considerations is the notion to have consistent fonts and colours on your website in an organized fashion to help all disabled users navigate your website easier and efficiently.
+Above all considerations is the notion to have consistent fonts and colours on your website in an organized fashion to help all disabled users navigate your website easier and efficiently.

 - Using text instead of graphics.